exonum/exonum-doc/src/get-started/java-binding.md

 [transaction][exonum-transaction] execution result
 (which may be either success or failure) to their users.

+### Core Schema API

+Users can access blockchain state using methods of [`Blockchain`][blockchain] class.
+The following functionality is available:

+- `getHeight: long`
+  The height of the latest committed block in the blockchain.
+- `getAllBlockHashes: ListIndex<HashCode>`
+  The list of all block hashes, indexed by the block height.
+- `getBlockTransactions: ProofListIndexProxy<HashCode>`
+  The proof list of transaction hashes committed in the block with given height or ID.
+- `getTxMessages: MapIndex<HashCode, TransactionMessage>`
+  The map of transaction messages identified by their SHA-256 hashes.
+Both committed and in-pool (not yet processed) transactions are returned.
+- `getTxResults: ProofMapIndexProxy<HashCode, TransactionResult>`
+  The map with a key-value pair of a transaction hash and execution result.
+It's also possible to get a `TransactionResult` of a single transaction by its hash.
+- `getTxLocations: MapIndex<HashCode, TransactionLocation>`
+  Returns a map that keeps the transaction position inside the blockchain for every transaction hash.
+It's also possible to get a `TransactionLocation` of a single transaction by its hash.
+- `getBlocks: MapIndex<HashCode, Block>`
+  The map that stores a block object for every block hash.
+It's also possible to get a single block object by its hash.
+- `getLastBlock: Block`
+  The latest commited block.
+- `getActualConfiguration: StoredConfiguration`
+  The configuration for the latest height of the blockchain, including services and their parameters.

 ### External Service API

 The external service API is used for the interaction between the service and the